EndPointCorp/end-point-blog/2023/01/migration-tips-and-tricks/migration_tips.md

 I wish I could truthfully claim all our migrations go off flawlessly, but that would be a lie.
 It's not unheard of to run into some corner case, a few weeks or even months after the migration goes live, which wasn't migrated correctly.
-It's certainly not uncommon for a customer or coworker to question some aspect of the migration that turns out to have been done correctly.
+It's certainly not uncommon for a customer or coworker to spot something that strikes them as odd, after the migration goes live, only find later that everything was in fact correct.
 In either case, it's important to **preserve a history of the migration** to investigate these concerns.
 We accomplish this with a few specific steps:

 * **Create a database schema for the migration, and a table within that schema for each data file, or object type we're importing.** I call these tables "staging tables", where the incoming data is "staged" as it's cleaned and validated.
 Having a separate schema means these tables can remain in the production database long after the migration is complete, generally without interfering with anything.
-* These staging tables should generally **use text fields, to be as forgiving as possible with the incoming data.** We can clean and reformat the data after it's imported.
+* These staging tables should generally **use text fields, to be as forgiving and flexible as possible with the incoming data.** We can clean, parse, and reformat the data after it's imported.
-* **Don't change the data in these staging tables; add to the data instead.** In other words, if you need to map a value from the legacy system to a different value for your new system, don't change the value imported into the staging table; instead, add a new column to the staging table where you'll store the re-mapped value.
-If you need to parse a text field into a date (because you followed the instruction to use text fields!), don't change the type of an imported column; instead, add a new column of a date or timestamp type, to store the parsed value.
-That way, when three months down the road someone discovers that some of the imported records have weird dates, you have all the information you need to determine whether the fault lies with the imported data or some step of the migration progress, and you're that much more empowered to fix it.
+* **Don't change the data in these staging tables; add to the data instead.** In other words, if you need to map a value from the legacy system to a different value for your new system, don't change the column you imported into the staging table; instead, add a new column to the staging table where you'll store the re-mapped value.
+If you need to parse a text field into a date (because you followed the instruction to use text fields!), don't change the type of an imported column; instead, add a new column of date or timestamp type, to store the parsed value.
+That way, when three months down the road someone discovers that some of the imported records have weird dates, you have all the information you need to determine whether the fault lies with the imported data or some step of the migration progress.
+Knowing exactly where the fault crept in leaves you that much more empowered to fix it.
-* **Keep track of your migrated records' primary keys, in the legacy system and the new system.** Imagine you're importing a list of customers.
-You receive a data file from your customer containing the customer information from their legacy system, including whatever primary key that system uses to track the customers.
-You import this data into one of these "staging" tables, and you intend to turn it into customer records in your new system.
-Let's say your customer table identifies its records with an integer sequence.
-You should add a column to the staging table for this new primary key value, populate it with new primary keys, and use those primary keys when creating customer records in your new system.
-That gives you several important abilities:
+* **Keep track of your migrated records' primary keys, in the legacy system and the new system.** Imagine you've just imported your client's legacy customer list into a staging table.
+This data includes the legacy system's primary key.
+Add a new column to the table for your new system's primary key, and populate it.
+Many of our systems use an integer sequence as a primary key, so we'd add a new integer column to the staging table, and fill it with the next values from the sequence.
+Following this principle will give you several important abilities:
-** You can always connect a customer in the legacy system with one in the new system.
-When you're importing the order data later, and each order points to a customer using a legacy customer primary key, you can easily find the correct primary key to use in your system.
+** You can always connect a record in the legacy system with its corresponding record(s) in the new system.
+If you've imported a customer list in this fashion, then when you're importing the order data later, and each order points to a customer using a legacy customer primary key, you can easily find the correct customer primary key to use in your system.
 ** You can easily know if a record in your system comes from the migration, or from normal day-to-day business.
-You probably use this every time you're trying to debug something with your migration.
+You will probably use this every time you try to debug something with your migration.
-** If you need to remove all imported customer records and re-import them, you can identify exactly which records those are.
+** If you need to remove all imported records and re-import them, you can identify exactly which records those are.
 This should be only rarely needed.

 Finally, **document the decision making process, in comments directly in your code.** For instance, if you have a table of mappings from one value to